john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Notes

 This algorithm is very flexible.
 Instead of defining exactly what must be done, it lays out a general construct.
 The exact order in which we choose a new cell from set C in step 2 is left undefined.
-That means we can pick on at random (and mimick the Prim's algorithm), or always pick the most recent one (and mimick the Backtracking algorithm).
-The implementation here allows the developer to set the percentage of time Backtracking is chosen versus Prim's.
+That means we can pick one at random (and mimick the Prim's algorithm), or always pick the most recent one (and mimick the Backtracking algorithm).
+This implementation allows the developer to set the percentage of time Backtracking is chosen versus Prim's.
 This gives a lot of variety to the final complexity and look of the final maze.

 ## Hunt-and-Kill

 ###### The Algorithm

 1. Randomly choose a starting cell.
-2. Perform a random walk from the current cel, carving passages to unvisited neighbors, until the current cell has no unvisited neighbors.
+2. Perform a random walk from the current cell, carving passages to unvisited neighbors, until the current cell has no unvisited neighbors.
 3. Select a new grid cell; if it has been visited, walk from it.
 4. Repeat steps 2 and 3 a sufficient number of times that there the probability of a cell not being visited is extremely small.